 As Amelie is a little older and I’m starting to get more sleep, I’m always keen to spread things out to get more steps in to counteract time spent at my desk.
 The Graco Featherweight stroller has definitely helped here.

 As it’s so light, it takes less energy to push around and I’ve been getting more steps in as a result.
 I followed the same weekly routine with Amelie’s old pushchair one week and with the new stroller the week after.
 As you can see from the before and after images from my Fitbit dashboard, my steps increased.
 I got more sleep too, which is always a result!

 The Graco Featherweight is well suited to our needs – especially as Amelie spends a fair amount of time on her feet while we’re out and about.
 She seems comfortable in it, it’s well designed and easy to carry while not in use.

-The Graco Featherweight has an RRP of £150 and is available at Babies R Us now.
+The Graco Featherweight has an RRP of £150.

 Disclosure: this is a collaborative post.